 - 1 red hot pepper chopped into thin roundels

-- 1 teaspoon paprika (or Kashmiri red chilli powder)
+- 1 teaspoon paprika powder or Kashmiri red chilli powder

 - ½ teaspoon black pepper powder

-- 1 to 2 cups boiling water or as required (just an inch above the mixture)
+- water as required (just an inch above the mixture)

-- Once the meat is dry, add in the chopped tomato, carrots, salt, pepper, paprika or Kashmiri red chilli powder and a cup of hot water.
-Water should be enough to cover all the content of the pan.
+- Once the meat is dry, add in the chopped tomato, carrots, salt, pepper, paprika and a cup of hot water to barely cover the contents.

-- Cover and cook while checking occasionally to stir and prevent it from getting burnt. halfway through add in the chopped red pepper and give it a mix and cover again.
+- Bring to a boil and adjust the salt as needed.
+Halfway through the cooking add in the chopped red pepper and give it a mix and cover again.

-The next country on my list is Algeria! any recommendations?
+Recipe adapted from Albanian Cuisine.
+The next country on my list is Algeria!